crisperdue/prooftoys-site/README.md

 Prooftoys web site (future http://prooftoys.org), pages not app code

+Requires scripts from a local copy of a Prooftoys git repository, linked to assets/pt.

-Designed to work with Hugo.
-Expects the Hugo Whisper Theme to be installed in "themes" directory - https://github.com/gohugoio/hugo.
+Designed to work with Hugo and the Prooftoys web app.
+Expects:

+- Hugo Whisper Theme installed in "themes" directory: https://github.com/gohugoio/hugo.
+- Prooftoys JavaScript sources copied into `/assets/pt/js`.